-Previous research has emphasized the performative nature of group gaming (e.g., [4, 13]) and has argued that in collaborative computing, one should design more intentionally for audience members-the spectator experience [11].
+Previous research has emphasized the performative nature of group gaming (e.g., [5, 14]) and has argued that in collaborative computing, one should design more intentionally for audience members-the spectator experience [12].
 The role pair of performer/audience was pervasive in our data, supporting the findings of much previous research in the area.
-In contrast to the specific findings of Vetere et al. [20], however, the role of performer was taken up by the younger generations of gaming groups.
+In contrast to the specific findings of Vetere et al. [21], however, the role of performer in our data was most commonly taken up by the younger generations of gaming groups.
 This may be a function of the computer-mediated nature of the interaction.
 In grandparent-grandchild playgroups, the grandparents may have taken on the role of entertainer as part of an effort to construct a shared activity.
 In our data, the presence of the game may have served as that shared activity, providing entertainment for the youth gamers and creating a stage for them to perform within the constraints of the gaming activity.